freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-41-pandigital-prime.english.md

 ## Description
 <section id='description'>

-We shall say that an <i>n</i>-digit number is pandigital if it makes use of all the digits 1 to <i>n</i> exactly once.
+We shall say that an <var>n</var>-digit number is pandigital if it makes use of all the digits 1 to <var>n</var> exactly once.
 For example, 2143 is a 4-digit pandigital and is also prime.

-What is the largest <i>n</i>-length digit pandigital prime that exists?
+What is the largest `n`-length digit pandigital prime that exists?

 </section>

 ## Instructions